rux616/Portable-Junk-Recycler-Mk-2/support/docs/README.txt

 Enable Debug Logging (Portable Junk Recycler Mk 2)
 --------------------------------------------------
 Also by default, the logging and profiling capabilities of the mod are disabled.
 To enable them, go into the Mod Config menu, then to the Portable Junk Recycler Mk 2 mod, then to the "Advanced" page.
-The "Enable Script Logging" and "Enable Script Profiling" options are what you are looking for.
+The "Enable Script Logging" option is probably what you're looking for, but the "Enable Script Profiling" option is also there as well.

 Log Location
 ------------